abderrahmanemakhlouf/Small_Office_Network_Project/README.md

-# 🏢 Small Office Network Project
+# 🏢 Small Office Network

 ## 📘 Overview
 This project represents a **Small Office Network** designed in **Cisco Packet Tracer** to connect two departments: